National Humanities Alliance Meets in Washington DC

-On March 3 and 4, 2008, 145 members of the humanities community, including college and university teachers, museum professionals, librarians, archivists, and independent scholars, gathered in Washington, D.C., for the 2008 national conference of the National Humanities Alliance (NHA), of which the AHA is a member.
-The highlight of the conference was the ninth annual Humanities Advocacy Day.
-Ninety-four participants fanned out across Capitol Hill to visit 127 House and Senate offices to urge support for federal agencies that sustain research, education, public programs, and preservation in history and other fields.
-Participants in the congressional visits learned to be effective advocates at Monday policy briefings.
-They returned from the Hill energized and excited by the opportunity they had to persuade their elected leaders of the critical national importance of scholarship and public programs in the humanities.
+On March 10 and 11, 2009, more than 150 college professors, museum professionals, librarians, archivists, and independent scholars gathered in Washington, D.C., for the 2009 conference of the National Humanities Alliance (NHA), of which the AHA is a member.
+The highlight of the conference was the 10th annual Humanities Advocacy Day.
+Participants fanned out across Capitol Hill to meet with members of Congress and their staff to urge support for federal agencies that sustain research, education, public programs, and preservation in history and other humanities fields.

 —Debbie Ann Doyle is the AHA’s public history coordinator.